The joys and hazards of cruising Greek islands with Kavas Yachting…

 Set sail on a Kavas yacht out of one of our bases and have the freedom to explore the Greek mainland and islands under your own steam.
 You need to be switched on as all sailing is technical and you will have to deal with the issues as they arise.

-Let’s have a jaunt through the joys and hazards of sailing your own bareboat charter with Kavas Yachting.
+Let’s have a jaunt through the joys and hazards of sailing your own bareboat charter in Greece with Kavas Yachting.

 Sailing in a moderate breeze